linked in pixel

 Why choose Ochsner Health for dementia and memory care?

 Ochsner offers the largest cognitive and memory disorders program in Louisiana.
-We provide innovative care for patients and their caregivers.
-Several of our interventions and support options are not found anywhere else in the area.
+We provide state-of-the-art care for patients and their caregivers.
+Several of our processes and support options are not found anywhere else in the area.

 The Ochsner older adult memory care clinic is located at Ochsner Medical Center in New Orleans.